Different Yarns for Different Knitting Machines.

 Fingering is such a popular weight.
 In my opinion, this is the best weight for babies.
 And makes wonderful summer lace items.

-You may find you are knitting this at tension 6 or tension 8.
-"Tension type" is not a hard and fast rule.
+You may find you are knitting this at knitting machine tension 6 or tension 8.
+"Tension" is not a hard and fast rule.
 It just gives us a place to start when in doubt.

-These are probably the most commonly used weights for the average knitter.
-TT7 & 8 are the ranges a lot of new knitters are taught in.
+These are probably the most commonly used weights for the average machine knitter.
+Tension 7 & 8 are the ranges a lot of new machine knitters are taught in.
 And for easy, quick garments we continue to return to it.

 This weight is popular with men's sweaters & cardigans.